pgreze/kowners/README.md

 Features:

-- coverage: display the percentage of files covered by ownership rules,
+- **blame**: display how many files are covered by each ownership rules.
-- lint: warns when new untracked files are added during commit,
+- **coverage**: display the percentage of files covered by each ownership rules.
-- query: display the potential owner and sub-hierarchy owners.
+- **query**: display the potential owner and sub-hierarchy owners for each versioned file.

 # Use from command line